1.0 Introduction

 ekm_login_key

 refers to the master key alias on the MSSQL database.
-This key is already created in Section 2.4- Creating Asymmetric Key.EKM_Login
+This key is already created in Section 2.4- Creating an Asymmetric Key.EKM_Login

 refers to the login name.ekm_tde_cred